 What are possible complications of acute bronchitis?

-Acute bronchitis can worsen and progress to chronic bronchitis or pneumonia.
+Acute bronchitis can get worse and progress to chronic bronchitis or pneumonia.
 If this happens, a different treatment may be needed.

 Can acute bronchitis be prevented?

 Acute bronchitis can’t always be prevented.
-But there are shots you can get to prevent its complications, such as pneumonia.
+But there are things you can do to lower your risk for acute bronchitis:

 When should I call my healthcare provider?